werbenhu/registry/README.md

 </p>

 # Registry
-**A simple registry server to discover your services, it uses consistent hashing algorithm for service discovery.**
+**Registry is a simple service registry that uses the consistent hashing algorithm for service discovery.**

 ## What is consistent hashing